Ascend Amphitheater at West Riverfront Park Case Study

 Partnership

-The project brought together Hawkins Partners, Hodgetts+Fung, and Schuler Shook to create a cohesive design that balances landscape, architecture, and performance.
-Jaffe Holden worked closely with the full design team to align acoustic and AV systems with the venue’s geometry, materials, and programming goals.
+The project brought together Hawkins Partners, Hodgetts+Fung, and Schuler Shook to create a venue where landscape, architecture, and performance infrastructure work as one experience.
+We coordinated closely with the team to integrate acoustic elements, AV pathways, show support systems, and technical infrastructure into the amphitheater’s overall design.

 Services Performed